 However if you do this method too much you run the risk of alienating your followers by filling up their Soundcloud feed with tracks that have nothing to do with will the original artists they follow.

 So Don’t Be That Guy and exhaust your followers and post/repost too much.
 The value of the repost is determined of the frequency of the reposting.
 If an artist reposts once everyday their repost value might not be the same as an artist who reposts only once a month…

 It’s going to be hard work but these methods will work because they have worked before, they are proven.
-Remember your ultimate goal is to get your music in front of new people who are likely to find your music interesting and become lifelong fans.
+Remember your ultimate goal is to promote and get your music in front of new people who are likely to find your music interesting and become lifelong fans.

 So just remember that the next time it comes to promoting your music “where are peoples attention on this platform and how can I get in front of them…”